danblumer/booking/web-app/README.md

 - We use Jest as our testing framework.
 You can run the tests with the following command:

 - Tests for components are located in the same directory as the component they are testing.
 For example, tests for src/components/MyComponent.tsx would be in src/components/MyComponent.test.tsx.

+#IMPORTANTE: Since this is a demo project, it only has some tests examples, not for all scenarios.

 ## Setup